 The major is governed by an interdisciplinary Executive Committee of faculty from at least two disciplines that meets as needed.
 An interdisciplinary Committee of the Whole, made up of a larger group of faculty from various disciplines, approves the work of the Executive Committee and makes major curriculum changes.
 Most of the assessment of the major is done by the major coordinator through competency exams and surveys of graduates.
 The Executive Committee and the Committee of the Whole review the results of these exams and surveys and make recommendations for needed changes.
 The results of the assessment work are communicated annually to all faculty affiliated with the major.
 At that time the faculty comment on the assessment results and those same results inform decisions regarding the curriculum structure of the major.

-The Executive Committee consists of Chantal Thompson, Aaron Eastley, Jacob Rugh, Peter Leman, Rex Nielsen, and Robert Colson.
+The Executive Committee consists of Aaron Eastley, Robert Colson, Spencer James, and Benjamin Crookston.

 Visit the Scholarships page for detailed information on other scholarships.